Skip to main content

 ERO is dedicated to providing open lines of communication for individuals, or their representatives, regarding individual immigration cases and to report any issues in custody.

 • Request a Case Review From Your Local ICE Field Office or ERO Senior Reviewing Official.
-If a noncitizen or their representative believes they should not be subject to enforcement, they are encouraged to first contact their local ERO field office to request a case review.
+If an alien or their representative believes they should not be subject to enforcement, they are encouraged to first contact their local ERO field office to request a case review.
 After contacting your local ERO field office, individuals may also initiate the ICE Case Review (ICR) process by emailing the ERO Senior Reviewing Official to request a case review.
 The ERO Senior Reviewing Official will coordinate all requests received with the local ERO field office to determine what, if any, discretion will be exercised.
-Submit an ICE Case Review process request.
 For more information on the case review process, visit ICE Case Review.

 If you need assistance, please contact your local community resource officer who can facilitate contact with relevant offices as necessary.